Josie Trinidad: Career

 Trinidad was tapped as the film's head of story for the 2018 sequel Ralph Breaks the Internet.
 In an interview, she stated, "We wanted the world of the Internet to feel authentic, like how we all use it today, but to mix it up with our own kind of fun, which were websites [...]
 The trick is getting something familiar then turning it in something never seen before.
 The biggest challenge though, was trying to hone that big idea down."
-Despite this, she has reflected the overall story process for an animated film is "not very glamorous," but nevertheless is very collaborative.
+Despite this, she has reflected that the overall story process for an animated film is "not very glamorous," but nevertheless is very collaborative.

 In December 2020, it was announced that a spin-off series titled Zootopia+ was in development for streaming on Disney+.
 Trent Correy had pitched the series as one of three pitches for potential Disney+ series.
 Trinidad, who had served as a story artist on the 2016 film, was originally set to direct only two episodes for the series.
 However, her excitement led to her co-directing the entire series alongside Correy.
 The series began streaming on November 9, 2022.

-In August 2025, at the Destination D23 convention, it was announced that Trinidad and Jason Hand were directing an animated feature titled Hexed.
-The story centers on an awkward teenage boy whose magical abilities are discovered by his Type A mother and together, they are transported into a hidden magical world.
+In August 2025, at the Destination D23 convention, it was announced that Trinidad and Jason Hand were directing an original animated feature titled Hexed.
+At CinemaCon 2026, the revised story was announced to focus on Billie, an impulsive teenage girl, who discovers magical abilities that transport her from suburbia into a witch realm called Hexe.
+Forced to team up with her cautious mother, Alice, the two uncover family secrets that could reshape the world of witches.
+It was also announced at the event that Fawn Veerasunthorn would now be directing the film with Hand, but Trinidad would still be present as the co-director of the film.